Golden age of American animation: The CBS era

 Terry retired after selling his company and its backlog to CBS in 1956.
-CBS continued to operate the studio for the rest of its lifetime, with Gene Deitch now in charge as a creative director.
+CBS continued to operate the studio for the rest of its lifetime, with Gene Deitch now in charge as creative director.
 Terrytoons underwent significant changes under Deitch's leadership.
-Unlike Terry, Deitch wanted to divert the studio from its strict contemporary format, and instead produce cartoons in a more minimalist style, similar to UPA.
-Terrytoons was also divided between producing theatrical shorts and cartoons for television, as well as having new characters such as Tom Terrific, Lariat Sam, Sidney the Elephant, Gaston Le Crayon, John Doormat, and Clint Clobber (often confused as Tom's human owner in Deitch's Tom and Jerry).
-He had also discontinued the Mighty Mouse and Heckle and Jeckle cartoons so that focus could be put more on his new characters.
-The Sidney cartoon, Sidney's Family Tree (1958), also earned Terrytoons another Academy Award nomination.
+Unlike Terry, Deitch wanted to divert the studio from its strict contemporary format and instead produce cartoons in a more minimalist style, similar to UPA.
+Terrytoons was also divided between producing theatrical shorts and cartoons for television, as well as having new characters such as Tom Terrific, Lariat Sam, Sidney the Elephant, Gaston Le Crayon, John Doormat, and Clint Clobber.
+Deitch discontinued the Mighty Mouse and Heckle and Jeckle cartoons so that focus could be put more on his new characters.
+The Sidney cartoon, Sidney's Family Tree (1958), earned Terrytoons another Academy Award nomination.

 Deitch was fired in 1959 by executive producer William M. Weiss, who reverted a few of Deitch's decisions.
-Mighty Mouse and Heckle and Jeckle continued production for some time, alongside the creation of new characters, such as Hector Heathcote, Luno the White Stallion, Hashimoto-san, Sad Cat and Deputy Dawg.
-Animator Ralph Bakshi also gained prominence, originally starting out as an opaquer (Note: An opaquer paints opaque colors on areas drawn on animators' cels by inkers.) and later a director.
+Mighty Mouse and Heckle and Jeckle returned to production for some time, alongside the creation of new characters, such as Hector Heathcote, Luno the White Stallion, Hashimoto-san, Sad Cat and Deputy Dawg.
+Animator Ralph Bakshi also gained prominence, originally starting out as an opaquer (who paints opaque colors on areas drawn on animators' cels by inkers) and later a director.
 Bakshi later moved to Famous Studios in 1967.
 Terrytoons continued operations until the studio declined and closed in 1972.